-The iSMA Tool defines few standard views available after choosing the component.
-They are: the Wire Sheet, Property Sheet, and Slot Sheet.
-These views are displayed in the iSMA Tool Main Window on separate tabs.
-Despite the standard views mentioned above, available for any component, there can also be other, dedicated views for particular components.
+The iC Tool defines a few standard views available after choosing the component.
+For devices driven by the nano EDGE ENGINE, they are: the Wire Sheet and Property Sheet.
+These views are displayed in the iC Tool's Main Screen on separate tabs.
+Apart from the standard views mentioned above, available for any component, there can also be other, dedicated views for particular components (see Special Views).

 Standard views for components have different roles and functions, however, they share common actions, which facilitate working with components.

 The view navigation history is available on a toolbar under the main menu.
-There are three navigation history buttons in the toolbar: Previous, Next, and History.
+There are three navigation history buttons in the toolbar: Tab backward, Tab forward, and Tab history.

 The view history is presented depending on how it was invoked.
 Clicking a toolbar button presents a dropdown list:

-In case of an unintended action (for example, a component deleted by mistake, erroneously added link, randomly moved components), the iSMA Tool offers undo/redo actions.
+In case of an unintended action (for example, a component deleted by mistake, link added by mistake, randomly moved components), the iC Tool offers undo/redo actions.

-With standard key combinations of Ctrl+Z and Ctrl+Y, the iSMA Tool allows to undo/redo actions step-by-step.
+With standard key combinations of Ctrl+Z and Ctrl+Y, the iC Tool allows to undo/redo actions step-by-step.

 Pressing either key combination brings an undo/redo history flyout panel to help identify what will be undone/redone next.
 The panel stays in place while the user keeps holding the Ctrl button down so it is visible what is available to be undone/redone next if multiple changes are needed.